New Research into the Impact of Rescue Work on Mental and Physical Health

 General Help for Pet Owners

-Pet owners being able to access qualified knowledge and effective help to guide them in the right direction is perhaps one of the most important surrender prevention services an organisation can provide.
-These are some options for pet owners if your organisation does not have this capacity.
+Pet guardians being able to access qualified knowledge and effective help to guide them in the right direction is perhaps one of the most important surrender prevention services an organisation can provide.
+These are some options for pet guardians if your organisation does not have this capacity.

 -